kyle782/Eventile/GitHubPages/PROJECTPLAN.md

   Stage 2 has completed classes to handle user account creation and some event searching (more detail below).
 When a particular account is already created but a then a user attempts to create an account under that name, an error message is thrown and the duplicate account cannot be created.

 ## Updates Summary, ver 1.2 (03/24/2017)
-  Stage 3 has created multiple classes and controllers to handle various aspects of the app.
-Before a user is signed in, the home dashboard consists of a welcome page alone with popular events shown under in the form of a "tile", which includes images and descriptions.
-When the user searches, they have the option of searching for checking whether the date and/or distance is close.
-The events pop up in the form of a tile after searched, and if an event is clicked on, the user is proceeded to an event page that now consists of "advanced features".
-This includes having the option to rate an event or being able to comment on an event (along with a comment section), which are all saved within the database.
+  In Stage 3 we have created multiple classes and controllers to handle various aspects of the app based on our user stories.
+Before a user is signed in, the welcome page will show popular events in the form of a "tile", which includes an image of the event and a brief description.

+  In the search page, the user now has the ability to sort their searches by date, distance, relevancy, or if they choose, filters to show only the free events.
+The events will be shown in the same way that it was in the welcome page but filtered to fit the choice made by the user.

-  Users are now able to advertise their own event consisting of a name, location, description, and date.
-User ages are updated automatically, and the user profile information is able to be changed.
+  Users are now also able to advertise their own events which will show on the site as a regular event.
+In each event, the user will now not only be able to see a brief description of the event, but also rate, comment, RSVP, or show their excitement for the event.

 ## Basic Features